 It’s a wholesome plant based breakfast recipe that everyone can enjoy, whether you’re a vegan or vegetarian, an adventurous or curious flexitarian, or if you’re simply interested in eating more plant protein for environmental or health reasons.

 The really great thing about tofu is that, unlike eggs, it is 100% cholesterol free.
 Made from soy beans, tofu is also high in both protein and calcium.

 Italian Style: Use zucchini and tomatoes as the veggies in the recipe below.
 Omit the curry powder, and add 1 tsp each dried oregano and basil instead.

-Indian Style: To the recipe below, add 1/2 tsp each of garam masala, coriander, and cumin.
+Indian Style: To the vegan recipe below, add 1/2 tsp each of garam masala, coriander, and cumin.
 Increase the turmeric to 3/4 tsp.

 Other variation ideas include topping the scramble with sliced avocado or nutritional yeast, or adding it to baked sweet potatoes (here’s the best way how to cook sweet potatoes) or scooping into taco shells as a healthy breakfast for dinner.

 Or serve it alongside a batch of homemade Vegan Pancakes for the ultimate meatless brunch feast.